lucyjanetetlow/cdcssg.github.io/fundraising/ideas.md

 * Get your company to support us.
 From charity of the year partnerships to one off donation there are many ways we can work together.
 * Get fit for the group.
 Our fundraisers are involved in many sporting events - see our [donate](donate.html) page for examples

-Whatever way you choose to support the group please do get in touch for support and fundraising materials.
+Whatever way you choose to support the group please do get in touch for support.

+## Fundraising Materials

+We have a range of materials available free to help with your fundraising efforts:

+* Leaflets
+* Posters
+* Collection tins
+* Pens
+* Gift Aid envelopes
+* Newsletters

+To order, download and fill in our [fundraising materials order form](/downloads/fundraising_materials.pdf) and send it to us.